 Things to do

 La Sabana park has it all.
-Enjoy jogging facilities with a track marked with the number of kilometers that ends in a meadow where you can sit and relax, while you enjoy the views.
-If you feel like practicing some sports or checking out the local's team practice, drop by either the tennis courts, soccer fields or the basketball and volleyball courts.
+Enjoy jogging facilities with a track marked with the number of kilometers that ends in a meadow where you can sit and relax while you enjoy the views.
+If you feel like practicing some sports or checking out the locals' team practice, drop by either the tennis courts, the soccer fields, or the basketball and volleyball courts.

-Elsewhere, take a stroll to admire the nature and breath in the fresh air, feed the geese in the lake or make a picnic under the shades of a tree.
+Elsewhere, take a stroll to admire the natural setting and breathe in the fresh air, feed the geese in the lake, or enjoy a picnic under the shade of a tree.
 In the lake, you can also fish and rent a pedal boat to ride across.